-MS Common Objects in COntext (COCO) dataset poses a greater challenge due to a higher variety of target classes and generally smaller object sizes.
-Higher input resolution is needed for good accuracy.
-The networks are trained following the standard procedure, images resized so that their shortest size is 800 pixels.
-The learning rate is initialized by linear scaling method $lr=0.02\times(bs/16)$ using default hyperparameters set up by Chen et al~\cite{mmdet}.
-Batch size $bs=10$ and learning rate $lr=0.0125$ are used for shallower models while deeper models required batches of size $bs=6$ with the corresponding learning rate of $lr=0.0075$.
+Common Objects in COntext (COCO) dataset poses a greater challenge due to a higher variety of target classes and generally smaller object sizes.
+The networks are trained following the standard procedure, images resized so that their shortest side is 800 pixels.
+The learning rate is initialized by linear scaling method $lr=0.02\times(bs/16)$ using default hyperparameters set up by Chen et al.~\cite{mmdet}.
 All models are trained with standard 12 (24) epochs schedules with learning rate decreased by 10 after epochs 8 (16) and 11 (22).
 Table~\ref{tab:COCO} shows that the use of our harmonic backbones consistently improves both single-stage RetinaNet and multi-stage Faster and Mask R-CNN detectors by 0.7-1.3 AP with identical training procedures employed.

-The state-of-the-art detectors rely on the cascade of detection heads with progressively increasing IoU thresholds which refines the bounding boxes and thus improves localization accuracy~\cite{Cai18}.
+The state-of-the-art detectors rely on a cascade of detection heads with progressively increasing IoU thresholds, which refines the bounding boxes and thus improves localization accuracy~\cite{Cai18}.
 In Table~\ref{tab:cascade}, we report comparisons achieved with the Cascade R-CNN architecture, trained using the 20-epoch schedule suggested in~\cite{Cai18}.
-The use of our harmonic ResNet-101 provides a 1.0 AP improvement for object detection similar to Faster \& Mask R-CNNs, and it also improves instance segmentation average precision by 0.7 AP (see Table~\ref{tab:cascade}).
+The use of our harmonic ResNet-101 provides a 1.0 AP improvement for object detection similar to Faster \& Mask R-CNNs, and it also improves instance segmentation AP by 0.7 (see Table~\ref{tab:cascade}).
 Moreover, a similar improvement of 1.1 AP is observed for hybrid task cascade R-CNN~\cite{Chen19} that alters the mask refinement procedure and exploits semantic segmentation information to incorporate additional contextual information.

-These experiments on object detection and localization demonstrate that the harmonic versions of the backbones provides a meaningful improvement of about 1.0 AP in terms of both bounding boxes and masks to the state-of-the-art detection architectures.
+These experiments on object detection and localization demonstrate that the harmonic versions of the backbones provide a meaningful improvement of about 1.0 AP in terms of both bounding boxes and masks to the state-of-the-art detection architectures.
 Our harmonic networks retain this improvement from the purely classification task through the transformation to the Feature Pyramid Networks (FPNs).